circleci/circleci-docs/jekyll/_cci2/webhooks.md

 The rest of this document will detail how to set up a webhook as well as the shape of events that will be sent to your webhook destination.

+**Note:** The Webhooks feature on CircleCI is currently in preview; documentation and features may change or be added to.

 ## Setting up a hook
 {: #setting-up-a-hook}
 Webhooks are set up on a per-project basis.
 To get started: